disappointment (noun) /dɪsəˈpɔɪntm(ə)nt/: sadness or displeasure caused by the non-fulfilment of one’s hopes or expectations.

 But running a half marathon is just not the same as running two 10kms (plus a bit).
 In a 10km race, you know that it’s all over after 10km and that’s it, you can fall over and rest.
 To have enough energy left in the tank to do it again, you need to run slower – right from the start – to cover the extra 11km of the half marathon.
 And if you can sustain the same 10km pace for the whole half marathon, then really you should be able to run a 10km event faster – think about it!

 The common mistake runners make is to set off too quickly.
 It’s natural, you’re excited, the crowd is cheering, you’ve trained hard for this and you feel good to start with at your normal 5-10km pace – because you can for the first 5-10km, and quite frankly running any slower just seems, well, too slow!
-And it’s not nice to feel like you’re being overtaken by absolutely everyone (even the giant banana has overtaken me and I’m going to finish last!).
+And it’s not nice to feel like you’re being overtaken by absolutely everyone (even the giant banana and the rhino have overtaken me and I’m going to finish last!).

 But that’s when the problems start, you can’t sustain that pace for all of the reasons above.
 Undoubtedly there is lots of sports science involved in how the body uses its energy, how it depletes with time, heart rate levels, what your lactate thresholds are etc, and there are lots of variables on race day (weather, how you feel, route, hills etc) but common sense should prevail and tell you that your 5-10km pace is just not sustainable for a half marathon, not even for the first 5-10km of a half marathon.
 Don’t let your legs rule your head!
 And once you hit that wall (probably around 10 miles / 16km), it’s so difficult to come back from it and the last few miles or kilometres just drag on for ages, draining you physically and mentally.
 You will then most likely lose so much pace in the final few miles that your time will go completely out of the window.
 Then comes the disappointment.